frederic-perez/AmE-dictionary/data/idioms.md

 __a heartbeat away__ :four::hammer: _Located a heartbeat away from the Buzz of Broadway._
 __a hell of a someone or something__
 __a hell of a time__ A hell of a time is an expression used to describe a difficult or unpleasant task or situation.
 It can also be used to describe something that is very good or bad, depending on the context.
-__a hill of beans__ :two: Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._
+__a hill of beans__ :three: Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._
 __a hot hand__ A continuous period of great success, luck, or fortune; a winning streak.
 __a hot mess__
 __a hot-button issue__